nosamanuel/advent_of_code/2018/day3/README.md

 There's probably some simple math that can solve it too but I might as well write more code to learn more Go constructs.

 See `main.go`.

+## Part Two

+Amidst the chaos, you notice that exactly one claim doesn't overlap by even a single square inch of fabric with any other claim.
+If you can somehow draw attention to it, maybe the Elves will be able to make Santa's suit after all!

+For example, in the claims above, only claim 3 is intact after all claims are made.

+What is the ID of the only claim that doesn't overlap?

+### Solution

+Can we just draw each claim again and see if there's a conflict anywhere?

+Yep!
+See `main.go#HasConflict`.